Joseph Montoya: Career

 Montoya was elected to the New Mexico Senate in 1940, once again becoming the youngest member of that body ever elected.
 By the time he left the Senate in 1946, Montoya had been twice reelected to the State Senate and held the positions of majority whip and chairman of the Judiciary Committee.
 From 1947 to 1957 he was elected Lieutenant Governor of New Mexico three times and also served two additional terms in the State Senate.

 In 1957, Montoya was elected to the U.S. House of Representatives in a special election after the sudden death of the recently reelected New Mexico Congressman Antonio M. Fernández.
 In Congress, Montoya gained a recognition as a political moderate, a dedicated Democrat, and a diligent legislator — qualities that earned him the esteem of his fellow legislators and made him an effective congressman.
 In 1962, he defeated Republican Jack C. Redman, M.D.

 In 1963, he became a member of the House Appropriations Committee where he was a strong advocate of education measures and soon authored the Vocational Education Act.
 In 1964, he sponsored the Wilderness Act, which protected wilderness areas.
-Montoya won the 1964 Senate election to complete the term of Dennis Chavez, who died in office.
+Montoya won the 1964 Senate election to complete the term of Dennis Chávez, who had died in office in 1962, and also was elected to a full term.
 Montoya won even though the Governor of New Mexico, Edwin L. Mechem, had resigned the governorship in order to fill the seat temporarily.
 Thus began a twelve-year career in the Senate, where he served on the Appropriations Committee, the Public Works Committee, the Joint Committee on Atomic Energy, and Senate Watergate Committee.

 In 1976, a year that was a Democratic victory nationwide, Montoya was defeated by Republican Harrison Schmitt 57% to 42%.